Ostorlab/KB/MOBILE_CLIENT/COMMON/_HARDENING/STATIC_ANTI_TAMPERING_NOT_DETECTED/recommendation.md

-# Static Anti-Tampering Hardening (Enterprise-Grade)
+# Static Anti-Tampering Hardening (Open-Source)

-To mitigate the absence of static anti-tampering protections, mobile applications should implement a **defense-in-depth strategy at build time**, combining **advanced obfuscation, commercial-grade packers, and integrity enforcement mechanisms**.
+To mitigate the absence of static anti-tampering protections, mobile applications should implement a **defense-in-depth strategy at build time**, combining **open-source obfuscation, integrity enforcement mechanisms, and secure build practices**.

 ---

 ## 1. Advanced Code Obfuscation & Transformation

-Obfuscation should go beyond renaming and include **control-flow obfuscation, string encryption, and class repackaging**.
+Obfuscation should go beyond renaming and include **control-flow obfuscation, string encryption, and class repackaging** using open-source tooling.

-### Android (R8 / ProGuard + Hardening)
+### Android (R8 / ProGuard)

-R8 is the baseline and should be configured aggressively.
+R8 (default in Android builds) should be configured aggressively.

 #### Configuration (`build.gradle`)
 ```groovy